dailymotion/hands-on-diagnosing-golang-apps/pprof-profiles/README.md

 ![heap Graph View](heap-graph.png)

 This is the default "graph" view of a heap profile.
-By default, heap profiles are based on the "inuse space", by you can display heap profiles based on different metrics, by using the `-sample_index` flag option with one of the following values:
+By default, heap profiles are based on the "inuse space", but you can display heap profiles based on different metrics, by using the `-sample_index` flag option with one of the following values:

 - `inuse_space` (the default): displays in-use memory size
 - `inuse_objects`: displays in-use object counts